Boost upper body power and push strength

 Close-Grip Barbell Bench Press

-Push heavier, improve posture and build upper body strength
+Press heavier, improve your posture, and build upper body strength

 Training the chest and triceps together boosts your pressing performance and muscular endurance.
-The chest is responsible for pushing horizontally, while the triceps extend the arms during pressing and overhead movements.
+The chest is responsible for horizontal pushing, while the triceps extend the arms during pressing and overhead movements.
 Strengthening these muscles improves your ability to perform exercises like push-ups, bench presses, and dips.
 It also supports shoulder stability and helps develop a well-proportioned upper body.

 Built for progress